Welcome back, Rush Limbaugh, the Excellence in Broadcasting Network.

 This is the gender card again.

-You I'll tell you exactly what this is.
+I'm going to tell you exactly what this is.

-This is the latest version of invading my space.
+This is the latest version of Invading My Space.

 This is a reenactment with tears of the Rick Lazio moment.

-Ladies and gentlemen, should a man get away with bringing Mrs. Clinton to tears.
+Ladies and gentlemen, should a man get away with bringing Mrs. Clinton to tears?

-Make no mistake about it, folks.
+This is calculated, make no mistake about it, folks.

 Now, this is also from the Politico.

-This is from uh the uh fourth of January.
+This is from the 4th of January.

 Bill Clinton voiced his abiding anger at the media's coverage of him and his wife and suggested that media bias will force Clinton to go negative on Barack Obama.

-He expressed his frustration that his wife is perceived by voters as divisive through he said, no fault of her own.
+He expressed his frustration that his wife is perceived by voters as divisive through, he said, no fault of her own.

-Clinton is traveling New Hampshire taking questions from voters.
+Clinton is traveling New Hampshire, taking questions from voters.

-Uh that they appear sleepy while he is speaking.
+His crowds are not well populated, and that they're leaving halfway through his speech, that they appear sleepy while he is speaking.

-Nobody would like it better than us if you could get that personal vilification out of there because nobody's been vilified more than we have, Clinton said, after noting that uh he thought Hillary and McCain could run a respectful campaign.
+Nobody would like it better than us if you could get that personal vilification out of there because nobody's been vilified more than we have, Clinton said, after noting that he thought Hillary and McCain could run a respectful campaign.

 One of the problems with laying down and turning the other cheek is McCain had one dose of it.